Hi, I'm Calling About Your Cat, Again

 A big orange cat appeared in my headlights one night.
 As I slowed and came to a stop he crouched there in the swath of brightness, staring off into space, showing no intention of moving.
 When I got out of the car to see what was wrong he trotted amiably towards me, then rushed at the open car door and jumped in.
 I watched him settle into the passenger seat.
 Then I watched him clean his fur.
 Then I got in and drove us home.

 I tried everything.
 I bought food, which he ate.
 I filled a water dish, which he lapped vigorously.
-He wore a collar with his name and my phone number on it, and he slept in my bed.
-But at 3 AM he'd scream and scratch until I let him out into the night, and then he'd be gone for days while I imagined him being hit by trucks or wandering off to another town.
+I got him a collar with his name and my phone number on it, and he slept in my bed.
+But at 3 AM he'd scream and scratch until I let him out into the night, and then he'd be gone for days while I imagined him being hit by trucks or falling into the nearby river.
 Finally, one evening, I'd see him walking alongside a neighborhood couple or family, like a dog.
 As I talked to these people I learned he was spending time in their homes.
 A few days here, a few days there.
 It turned out everyone knew him and took care of him when he showed up.
 I was the only fool who thought he was mine.

 That collar I'd given him had two consequences: I got phone calls from people who found him, and I got to give him a name.
 Half dignified and half a joke, I called him Mr. Bister.
 People used my voicemail to express both the happiness and the anxiety he brought to their lives.
 So many messages accumulated that I started saving them: